-The PCORnet Coordinating Center is a close collaboration between the Duke Clinical Research Institute, Harvard Pilgrim Health Care Institute, and Genetic Alliance to support the infrastructure and research of PCORnet.
+The PCORnet Coordinating Center is a close collaboration between the Duke Clinical Research Institute and Harvard Pilgrim Health Care Institute to support the infrastructure and research of PCORnet.
 The Coordinating Center maintains the PCORnet Common Data Model, the PCORnet Commons, ensures data quality for the distributed research network, develops reusable analytic tools to efficiently obtain data from the network, supports the design and conduct of research projects that leverage the Network, provides logistical engagement support, and establishes guiding principles and best practices for stakeholder engagement.
 The Coordinating Center also serves as a central hub for the Network, bringing the diverse PCORnet networks, institutions, and patients together through shared communications, meetings, and initiatives.

 Coordinating Center Partner Organizations: